4 Wayfinding Errors and How to Fix Them

 The Occupational Safety and Health Administration has rules for communicating egress routes in case of an emergency in OSHA 29 CFR 1910.37.
 These emergency preparedness rules are meant to support thorough facility safety plans.
 Last year, a woman in Denver, Colorado, was trapped in her work area during an emergency and could not flee the building.
-The emergency exit she tried to use was locked, and an alternative route and door was not visibly known as an emergency exit.
+The emergency exit she tried to use was locked, an alternative route was unnoticeable, and a door was not visibly known as an emergency exit.
 OSHA cited the company for a variety of violations that included defective emergency egress.
 "Employers must take the steps necessary to eliminate hazards from the workplace," said Herb Gibson, an OSHA director in Colorado.

-Wayfinding helps facilities organize workflow and create barriers between workers and potential hazards.
+Wayfinding helps facilities organize the workflow and create barriers between workers and potential hazards.
 Here are four wayfinding errors and practical solutions to fix them:

 Obstruction: Exits and routes that are not clear from obstruction can cause more problems and increase stress, especially during an emergency.
 Evaluate areas where workers work and where they commonly exit to ensure there is a clear pathway.
 This also limits the potential for slips, trips, and falls.